PrashantHirapara/assignment-rest-api/README.md

  - `GET /api/employees/{employeeId}`: Gets details of a specific employee by their `employeeId`.
  - `POST /api/employees/department/{departmentId}`: Adds a new employee to a department.
  - `DELETE /api/employees/department/{departmentId}/{employeeId}`: Deletes an employee from a department.
+ - `GET /api/reports/generateReport`: Generates a PDF report displaying employees grouped by their respective departments.